cipriRusu/custom-grid-jm/README.md

 ### Notes ###
 This Grid DataObject implementation does not support async/await calls inside the Get/GetTotal methods, only supports fetching synchronously.
-The repository https://github.com/cipriRusu/jm-grid-implementation branch: grid-backend-support contains a modified version of the Grid which does support such operations.
+The repository https://github.com/cipriRusu/jm-grid-implementation/tree/grid-backend-support contains a modified version of the Grid which does support such operations.
 This implementation was kept sync on purpose to be used in the demo application.

 ### Header ###